arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 replication and failover out of the box.

-The arangojs driver for JavaScript, the Go driver and the Java driver for ArangoDB already (or will soon) support automatic failover in case the currently used server endpoint responds with HTTP 503.
+The arangojs driver for JavaScript, the Go driver and the Java driver for ArangoDB support automatic failover in case the currently accessed server endpoint responds with HTTP 503.

 Blog article:
 [Introducing the new ArangoDB Java driver with load balancing and advanced fallback